 Account Recovery with Backup Passphrase

-For additional security and de-cluttering purposes, Blur doesn’t allow you to change passwords but allows you to recover it instead with the backup phrase.
-Once you register with Blur, you get your very own backup phrase that only you get access to.
+Abine reviews show that you get your very own backup phrase that only you get access to once you register with Blur.
 Blur keeps passwords safe as long as you have that phrase.

 Web Tracker Blocking